Uncertainty Prediction for Deep Sequential Regression Using Meta Models: Method

 \subsection{Meta Modeling Approach}

 The basic concept of Meta Modeling (MM), depicted in Figure \ref{Fig:MMConcept}, involves a combination of two models comprising a {\em base model}, performing the main task (e.g., regression), and a {\em meta model}, learning to predict the base model's error behavior.
-Depending on the amount of information shared between these two, we distinguish several settings, namely (1) base model is a black-box (BB), (2) base is a white-box (WB, base parameters are accessible), and (3) base and meta components are merged and trained jointly (JM).
+Depending on the amount of information shared between these two, we distinguish several settings, namely (1) base model is a black-box (BB), (2) base is a white-box (WB, base parameters are accessible), and (3) base and meta components are trained jointly (JM).
 The advantages of WB and JM are obvious: rich information is available for the meta model to capture salient patterns for it to generate accurate predictions.
-On the other hand, the BB setting may offer utility in cases of the base model internals not being accessible.
+On the other hand, the BB setting often occurs in practice and is a given.

-While the MM concept applies to all tasks including classification, detection, ranking, and regression, this work focuses on the latter exclusively.